signalfx/activemq-integration/README.md

 # activemq-integration

-Query activemq for message age metrics and publish them

-## What is this plugin for

-This plugin is for reporting messages age in the ActiveMQ-queues.
-It reports two metrics:
+This is a tool that measures the age of messages in ActiveMQ queues, and publishes the results to SignalFx.
+These metrics are different from the metrics that ActiveMQ reports to JMX: this tool inspects the messages that are waiting to be delivered in each queue, whereas ActiveMQ reports to JMX the ages of only those messages that have been successfully delivered.
+For this reason, this tool is especially useful for detecting messages that are "stuck" in ActiveMQ queues and unable to be delivered.

+## Metrics Reported

-- message.age.average - (type:gauge, value in millis) average message age in each queue
+- message.age.average (type:gauge): Average age of messages in each queue, in milliseconds.

-- message.age.maximum - (type:gauge, value in millis) maximum message age in each queue
+- message.age.maximum (type:gauge): Maximum age of messages in each queue, in milliseconds.

 ## Requirements